Fukushima: China retaliates as Japan releases treated nuclear water

 Seoul and Tokyo have drawn closer despite deep historical grievances, united in their allyship to the US while facing down threats from North Korea and China.

 However, most South Koreans are opposed to the water's release, and on Thursday protesters in Seoul attempted to storm the Japanese embassy.

-Angry demonstrations were also held in Hong Kong, as well as Tokyo.
-The Japanese public remains deeply divided on the issue with only half supporting the water's discharge according to the latest polls.
+Angry demonstrations were also held in Hong Kong and Tokyo.

 Meanwhile Mark Brown, chair of the Pacific Islands Forum which had previously castigated the plan, said they now believe the plan "meets international safety standards".